kform-dev/choreo-examples/hello-world/README.md

 ## choreo client

 With the following command we can explore the api(s) supported by the system.
+We see the `helloworlds` api being present.
+Choreo comes with some built in apis and can be extended with your own customized apis (CRDs).

-We see the helloworlds api being present, which got loaded when we started the server
+These API(s) got loaded when the server started.

 ```bash
 choreoctl api-resources